Aluminum hull sailing yacht safety above all

 Ease of repair is another key advantage of aluminum sailboat.
 Repairs can be carried out by a skilled welder even in areas far from major yachting centres.
 Simple and effective repairs can be implemented without keeping the yacht immobilised for long periods.

-By contrast repairs on a composite hull often require specific expertise specialized materials resins chemical catalysts and precise environmental conditions such as controlled temperature and humidity levels.
+Conversely, repairs to a hull often require specialized expertise, specific materials, resins, chemical catalysts, and precise environmental conditions, such as temperature and humidity levels.

 %20(1).png)